 Careers in construction are as varied as the shapes and sizes of the buildings in our towns and cities.
 Whatever your talents and interests, there will be a role in construction to suit you.
 You might be working as part of a skilled team laying bricks or putting a new floor into a nightclub; managing a building site; or even carving stone gargoyles to repair a cathedral.

-Fancy being your own boss?
+You’re not limited to carrying out building work, either.
+There are design roles, supervisory positions, and big construction firms have all the office, technical, finance and IT needs that any other company has.
+Or maybe you fancy being your own boss?
 More than a third of people working in the construction industry are self-employed, so you could even end up running your own business.

 The skills to build

 People working in the construction industry come from all kinds of backgrounds and will need different skills to do their jobs.
-Some manual jobs will demand good hand/eye coordination and a decent level of physical fitness, for example; or you’ll need a good head for maths to be an engineer.
-If you’re interested in a career in construction it’s worth thinking about where your strengths are and what roles might suit you – but don’t forget that you’ll also develop a lot of the skills you need as part of your training.
+Some manual jobs will demand good hand/eye coordination and a decent level of physical fitness, for example; you’ll need a good head for maths to be an engineer; while a manager / supervisor will need to be a good leader and have business knowledge.

-- Design and Management – architect, building surveyor, civil engineer, facilities manager, landscape architect, project manager, quantity surveyor, structural engineer, town planner
+Design and Management – architect, building surveyor, civil engineer, facilities manager, landscape architect, project manager, quantity surveyor, structural engineer, town planner

-- Technicians – architectural technician, buyer, CAD operator, estimator, site engineer
+Technicians – architectural technician, buyer, CAD operator, estimator, site engineer

-- Craft roles – carpenter, joiner, demolition operative, floor layer, painter and decorator, plant mechanic, plasterer, roofer, scaffolder, shop fitter, stonemason
+Craft roles – carpenter, joiner, demolition operative, floor layer, painter and decorator, plant mechanic, plasterer, roofer, scaffolder, shop fitter, stonemason

 Routes into construction include:

 Life as a construction apprentice

 Whatever your role or company, you’ll be expected to fit in and work well with your new colleagues.
 That means getting to work on time, being reliable and paying attention to instructions – particularly on building sites, where safety is very important.
-You’ll start at the bottom, but as your skills improve and you find your feet, you’ll be able to work your way up: many current managers in the industry started as apprentices.
+You’ll start at the bottom, but as your skills improve and you find your feet, you’ll be able to work your way up: many current managers in the industry started as apprentices, for instance.

 You could work in…